Agboweroh/currency-converter/README.md

   <p align="center">
-    "Convertir" is a Single Page Application that allows you to convert from any currency into over 160 world currencies using current exchange rates.
+    "Lexie.AI" is a Single Page Application that allows you to convert from any currency into over 160 world currencies using current exchange rates.

   </p>
 </p>